tschiemer/midimessage/README.md

 https://github.com/tschiemer/midimessage

-Very basic constants, un-/packers, parser, cli and unified human-readable formatters/parser for MIDI Messages.
+Extensive library for MIDI constants, un-/packers, parser, cli and unified human-readable formatters/parser for MIDI Messages.

 Intended for usage with frameworks (such as https://github.com/thestk/rtmidi) that do not provide these basics.